What is Neurotherapy?

 Developing a healthy sleep schedule is extremely important in improving brain function.
 Neuro-relaxation is the stage where Neurotherapy incorporates the idea of deep sleep invoking a sort of “cellular clean-up process”.

 5. Neuro-Differentiation and Learning

-At this stage of Neurotherapy, the brain is now ready to begin re-learning lost functions.
+At this stage of therapy, the brain is now ready to begin re-learning lost functions.
 For example, patients who suffer from anxiety will start learning to self-regulate their feelings of stress or panic.

 Types of Neurotherapy

 To begin, the first type of Neurotherapy is based on learning, conditioning, and training.
 This is referred to as internally driven neuroplastic change, meaning the solution is found within a person’s brain.
-Skill development and increasing brain fitness are methods of treatment used in this type of Neurotherapy.
-Additionally, in terms of the elements of Neurotherapy, this type mainly incorporates neuro-differentiation and learning, with contributions from the neuro-modulation and neuro-relaxation stages.
+Skill development and increasing brain fitness are methods of treatment used in this type of therapy.
+Additionally, this type of therapy mainly incorporates neuro-differentiation and learning, with contributions from the neuro-modulation and neuro-relaxation stages.

 These methods are successful because brain stimulation pulls the brain out of learned, negative patterns.
 As a result, the brain’s ability for self-regulation is restored, allowing patients to heal naturally.
 For example, malfunctioning areas of the brain connected to anxiety, depression, arousal, or impulsivity will begin to heal themselves.
 Neurotherapy has been found effective in the treatment of addiction and psychiatric disorders.
 In other words, the stimulus allows the brain to heal from maladaptive patterns, therefore, creating positive and healthy brain functioning.